ttoghere/tunctalk/README.md

 7. Contact Us

 If you have any questions or concerns about this Privacy Policy or our data practices, please contact us at ismail.tunc.kankilic@gmail.com

-Remember, this is a sample text and should not be considered a substitute for professional legal advice.
-It's important to consult with a lawyer or legal professional to ensure that your privacy policy complies with applicable laws and regulations.